-Assessments of children's progress begin as soon as they arrive in our Nursery class.
+Assessments of children's progress begin as soon as they arrive in our school.
 Assessments are carried out, continually throughout the children's school life, in order to inform planning for teaching and learning.
 Assessments of learning are both formal and informal.
 Parents are invited into school to discuss their child's progress at Parents' Evenings and Target Setting evenings in each school term.
-Pupils have portfolios of evidence of their learning experiences and progress, which are shared with parents /carers.
 A written report is produced at the end of each year, which informs parents of their child's progress and performance.
-Parents are invited into classes, to share what their child has been learning, on a regular basis.
+Parents are invited into classes, on a regular basis, to share what their child has been learning.

-Formal tests and assessments are administered at the end of Reception, Key Stage One and Key Stage Two.
-The results of these assessments are also shared with parents /carers.
+National tests and assessments are administered at the end of Reception, Key Stage One and Key Stage Two.
 A baseline assessment in-line with the Early Years Foundation Stage Framework (EYFS) is also carried out as the children join the Reception class.
+Targets are set to inform children and parents of the next steps in a child's learning.
+Where the outcomes of testing show a child is not making progress or is falling behind, additional support is targeted to the child.

 The school uses a range of formative (on going) assessment techniques which encourage the children to become independent learners.
 These techniques give the children a better understanding and ownership of lesson objectives.
-Peer and self-assessment, talking partners and effective questioning are all strategies which the children use across all the key stages.
+Peer and self-assessment, talking partners and effective questioning are all strategies, which the children use across all the key stages.